In 1945, in the streets of newly liberated Pilsen, Czechoslovakia, Jarmila McMullen learned how to dance the jitterbug.

 “We thought we were free again,” she said.

-Last month, McMullen picked up The News & Observer and saw a photograph of the square on the day of the parade, the women at the monument blurry behind an Army truck carrying U.S. soldiers.
+Last month, McMullen picked up a section of The News & Observer and saw a photograph of the square on the day of the parade, the women at the monument blurry behind an Army truck carrying U.S. soldiers.

 “I would recognize that corner of the square anywhere, anytime,” she said.

-The photograph accompanied a story about Allen D. Evans, a staff sergeant with the Army’s 76th Field Artillery Battalion during World War II.
+The photograph accompanied a story about Allen D. Evans, a staff sergeant with the Army’s 76th Field Artillery Battalion during WWII.
 Last month, he was awarded the French Legion of Honor for his service in France during the war.
 In the photo, Evans holds an American flag on a pole.

 McMullen knew right away that she and Evans, now 89, almost certainly had passed within feet of one another at the parade and that he likely shared memories of Pilsen immediately after the war.

-She contacted him at his home in Chapel Hill, and the two recalled together what Pilsen was like in 1945.
+She was able to contact him at his home in Chapel Hill, and the two recalled together what Pilsen was like in 1945.

 He remembered how much he had loved kolache, a Czech pastry.
 She remembered how her mother baked it for the U.S. soldiers after the war.